microsoft/vscode-docs/api/extension-guides/file-icon-theme.md

 The `id` is the identifier for the icon theme.
 It is currently only used internally.
 In the future, it might be used in the settings, so make it unique but also readable. `label` is shown in the icon theme picker drop-down.
 The `path` points to a file in the extension that defines the icon set.
 If your icon set name follows the `*icon-theme.json` name scheme, you will get completion support and hovers in VS Code.

-### Icon Set File
+### File Icon Set File

-The icon set file is a JSON file consisting of file icon associations and icon definitions.
+The file icon set file is a JSON file consisting of file icon associations and icon definitions.

 An icon association maps a file type ('file', 'folder', 'json-file'...) to an icon definition.
 Icon definitions define where the icon is located: That can be an image file or also glyph in a font.